vkurzweg/survey-intelligence-api/README.md

 | `unmet_needs` | Q17 open-ended verbatims with keyword/segment filters |
 | `target_list` | Anonymised respondent profiles with high purchase intent |
 | `white_space` | Not-answered attribute rates — unclaimed perception space |

+---

+## Context

+This project was built as part of a broader effort to turn survey data into a reusable “analysis layer” for marketing, strategy, and thought leadership work.

+It’s designed to support:
+- internal analysis
+- executive narratives
+- campaign and content development